ykmorimoto/automl-emr/README.md

 * Users can review their uploaded CSV files in the summary view.
 * Quality columns show them how input data look.
 * After ML modeling, area under the curve (AUC), precision, recall, and accuracy values are displayed.
-* For Spark in Local, SHapley Additive exPlanations (SHAP) is also generated in graph by clicking the ML model names, so that users can figire which category values impact the most in the ML modeling.
+* For Spark in Local, SHapley Additive exPlanations (SHAP) is also generated in histgram by clicking the ML model names, so that users can figire which category values impact the most in the ML modeling.
 SHAP is a method of explaining individual predictions.
 A positive SHAP value means a positive impact on prediction.
-In AutoML EMR, SHAP values are converted to absolute values, and displayed in a bar graph.
+In AutoML EMR, SHAP values are converted to absolute values, and displayed in a histgram.

 # Users profile
 * Our target users are those who want to analyze data and have the results represented in multiple ML models.
 * To run the AutoML EMR application, users should download required libraries and run Python modules (see instructions in README.md).

 # Data sources
-Comma-separated value (CSV) files can be uploaded for Spark in local or Spark on Amazon EMR.
+Comma-separated value (CSV) files can be uploaded for Spark in Local or Spark on Amazon EMR.
 Users can test the application with
+###
 For Spark in Local (small file samples)
 * titanic.csv (https://www.kaggle.com/c/titanic/data?select=train.csv)
 * heart.csv (https://www.kaggle.com/zhaoyingzhu/heartcsv?select=Heart.csv)